 Back in late 2009 and early 2010, a computer worm labeled Stuxnet targeted the centrifuges used by Iran to refine low-grade nuclear material into weapons-class materials.
 The Stuxnet worm, which affected more than 200,000 machines, was estimated to physically damage 1,000 centrifuges.

 The Stuxnet attacks were subtle, specific, and intentional.
-By contrast, the new Loapi malware appears to cause its damage inadvertently.
+By contrast, the Loapi malware, which appeared in December 2017, appears to cause its damage inadvertently.
 Loapi, discovered by Kaspersky Labs, installs itself on Android devices using administrator privileges, and then does several nasty things, including displaying ads, acting as a zombie for distributed denial-of-service (DDoS) attacks, and mining Monero crypto-coin tokens.

 The problem is that Loapi is a little too enthusiastic.
 When mining coins, Loapi works so hard that the phone overheats – and cooks the devices.
 Whoops.
 Says Neowin.net:

 In its test, the firm found that after just two days, the constant load from mining caused its test phone’s battery to bulge, which also deformed the phone’s outer shell.
 This last detail is quite alarming, as it has the potential to cause serious physical harm to affected handset owners.